ErikMcClure/sweetiebot/README.md

 * **aliases** can be used to redirect commands, such as making !listgroup call the !listgroups command.
 Useful for making shortcuts.
 * **witty** stores the replies used by the Witty module and must be configured using !addwit or !removewit
 * **maxbored** specifies the duration of inactivity that will trigger Sweetiebot's bored module.
-* **statusdelaytime** specifies how long sweetiebot will wait to randomly change her status
 * **maxraidtime** specifies the time period sweetiebot should search for a potential raid
 * **raidsize** specifies how many people must have joined the server within the **maxraidtime** period to qualify as a raid.
 * **maxbucket** determines the maximum number of items sweetiebot can carry in her bucket.